 Extensions are the cornerstone in the internal architecture of TYPO3.
-In order to understand the importance and the endless perspectives of this concept, lets take a quick look at past.

 My personal experience is that bringing some random PHP code to work for a specific situation can be done quickly, but making it general and reusable will take, say, 3-4 times more time!
 With all the streamlined approaches around extensions I would suggest that it now takes only double the time to make an extension re-usable for a large variety of cases.
 Hopefully that will motivate developers to spend just a little more time and effort to make things right from the start.
 Spend one hour and it works one place - spend two hours and it works in a hundred places.

 The Extension Manager is the control center to structure the otherwise big gray "blob" of everything and align into 1) one core and 2) many extensions.

 Available extensions on the server are listed, and you can enable/disable each one with a single click of a button.
 It's that easy!
 Depending on what the extension does to TYPO3s internal processes, you might have to configure a few things or just accept a certain action.
 In the case an extension requires an extra table in the database, that is automatically handled by the EM.

 For more details, you should really spend a few minutes watching our videos showing in detail how the extension concept works!
 It's a very cool demonstration.

 The illustration below shows an annotated version of the TYPO3 architecture.
 Through the TYPO3 Extension API, all extensions connect themselves to the core of TYPO3.